Dr. Christian David

 5232 Villigen PSI

-Christian David is Group Head of X-Ray Optics at the Laboratory for Micro- and Nanotechnology (LMN), Photon Science Division of the Paul Scherrer Institut.
+Christian David is Group Head of X-Ray Nano-Optics at the Laboratory for X-ray Nanoscience and Technologies (LXN), Photon Science Division of the Paul Scherrer Institut.
 He was born in Den Haag, Netherlands, in 1965.
 He received his Diploma in Physics in 1989 and his PhD in 1993 from the Georg-August-University of Göttingen, Germany.
 After a postdoctoral stay at the Ruprecht-Karls-University of Heidelberg, Germany, working on the application of organic self-assembled monolayers in nanolithography, he joined LMN in 1996, to work on the nanofabrication of optical and electronic devices by electron-beam lithography.
-In 2002, he became Head of the X-Ray Optics Group at LMN.
-Christian David is author or coauthor of more than 350 peer reviewed scientific publications and holds 15 patents.
+In 2002, he became Head of the X-Ray Nano-Optics at LXN.
 The devices and methods developed by his group are applied at many large scale research facilities in photon science all over the world.
-Christian David is member of several international scientific committees.
+Christian David is author or coauthor of more than 350 peer reviewed scientific publications (H-index 69) and holds 15 patents.
+He is member of several international scientific committees.
 Most prominently, he is currently the chair of the Photon Science Committee advising the DESY research center in Hamburg on activities in the field of synchrotron and x-ray laser research.
 He was awarded the Röntgen Prize by the Justus-Liebig-University of Giessen for his work on x-ray phase contrast imaging (2010) and the Innovationspreis Synchrotronstrahlung by the Helmholtz-Zentrum Berlin (2018) for his developments in diffractive X-ray optics.

 David’s research focuses on applying micro- and nanofabrication techniques for advanced X-ray optics, imaging techniques, and instrumentation for synchrotrons and X-ray free-electron lasers.
 This includes: the fabrication of diffractive x-ray lenses with extreme resolution, very high efficiency, or complex optical functionality, gratings for x-ray wavefront metrology and phase contrast imaging, and energy dispersive diffractive elements for advanced X-ray spectroscopy techniques.
 More recently, his research interest has extended towards beam splitting and time dispersive diffractive optics for experiments in ultra-fast science at X-Ray Free-Electron Lasers.